-Families relying on money remittance from overseas Filipino workers must be prepared for the day money sent to them regularly would eventually stop coming, TV host and financial adviser Suze Orman said on Monday.
+Families relying on money remittance from overseas Filipino workers must be prepared for the day money sent to them regularly would eventually stop coming, TV host and financial adviser, Suze Orman said on Monday.

 “Anything can happen at any time and the problem that is going on out there [abroad] when one person from over there stops sending money in here, you’ve not only affected one person there but also four, five or six people over here.
-Then that starts the very dangerous possibility of things going wrong,” she said, adding that families need to understand where that money comes from to be able to fix their financial situation.
+Then that starts the hazardous possibility of things going wrong,” she said, adding that families need to understand where that money comes from to be able to fix their financial situation.

-According to the Bangko Sentral ng Pilipinas OFWs sent home $25.8 billion on formal channels in 2015, boosting the Philippines’ dollar reserves and helping drive domestic spending.
+According to the Bangko Sentral ng Pilipinas, OFWs sent home $25.8 billion on formal channels in 2015, boosting the Philippines’ dollar reserves and helping drive domestic spending.
 However, only a little of that was used for saving.
 According to a Citibank survey

-“You (OFW families) would think twice before you go out and buy a flat screen TV or you do things other than saving that money,” the financial advisor said.
+“You (OFW families) would think twice before you go out and buy a flat-screen TV or you do things other than saving that money,” the financial advisor said.

-With Filipino members in her household staff, Orman can relate to the culture of Filipinos abroad sending their entire paycheck back home, leaving virtually nothing for themselves.
+With Filipino members in her household staff, Orman can relate to the culture of Filipinos abroad, sending their entire paycheck back home, leaving virtually nothing for themselves.

 “It goes on for 10, 15, 20 years,” she said.

 She, however, observed that in the past two years, her Filipino staff did not go to the Philippines during their month-long holidays.
-Instead of paying for the plane fare, Orman’s staff told her they would keep the money and open a bank account.
+Instead of paying for the plane fare, Orman’s team told her they would keep the money and open a bank account.

-“They are afraid they don’t have money themselves and what are they going to do?
-And their parents can’t take care of them, their parents just died or something happened,” she said, noting that her staff realized that they are getting older and not as fit as they did 20 years ago.
+“They are afraid they don’t have money themselves, and what are they going to do?
+And their parents can’t take care of them, their parents just died, or something happened,” she said, noting that her staff realized that they are getting older and not as fit as they did 20 years ago.